 The Local Government pay award for 2025/26 was 3.2%, in line with estimated reductions to inflation rates.
 Despite CPI inflation at 3.8%, within the proposed budget we are estimating a slightly lower pay award of 3% for 2026/27, adding £1.7m to the Council’s staffing budgets.
 Given the high inflation rate and uncertainty around pay award agreements, we are also proposing a contingency of £600k to be set aside to mitigate against risk of a pay award that exceeds this estimate or any significant increases in the National Living Wage.

 In 2022 there was a triennial valuation of the Devon County Pension Fund to ensure that employer contribution rates are set for the following three financial years to meet the long-term employee pension benefits requirements.
-This resulted in an increase in Torbay’s “primary” rate to 18.4% (from 16.7%), from 2023/24.
+This resulted in an increase in Torbay’s “primary” rate to 18.4% (from 16.7%) from 2023/24.
 A recent revaluation of our pension fund is showing a healthy surplus position and as a result, our employer contribution rate for superannuation payments is going to decrease from 18.4% to 16% in 2026/27.
 This is estimated to produce a saving of £900k, which we will monitor, and phase in, over two financial years.
 We are proposing a base budget saving from superannuation employer contributions of £450k for 2026/27 and a one-off contribution of the same amount.
 We will keep the situation under review throughout next financial year, which will provide the certainty required to include the remainder in the base budget for the following year.

 A number of changes to the employers National Insurance Contributions were made last year, resulting in significant additional costs and additional funding from Government.
 These budget proposals assume that no further material changes will be announced and introduced for 2026/27.